 What Does a Great Horned Owl Look Like?

-The most notable feature of the Great Horned Owl is the tuft of feathers at the top of its head for which it is named.
-Though they look like ears, they are actually located at the side of the owl’s head.
+The Great Horned Owl’s most distinctive feature is the tuft of feathers at the top of its head, for which it is named.
+They are often mistaken for ears, which are actually located at the side of the owl’s head.
+[1]

 The coloring of the Great Horned Owl is generally dark and mottled on the backside and lighter on the underside.
 It has white throat feathers with black or brown stripes down the belly.
 The exact color of the owl depends on its geographical location.
 For example, Great Horned Owls in the desert tend to be lighter than those in the woods.
 [2]